Calel Perechodnik: In hiding

 On 20 August 1942, Calel Perechodnik escaped to Warsaw.
 His father, Aryan in appearance, remained at large to support the family until he was captured by the Gestapo and executed.
 Calel spent 105 days in hiding with his mother and other Jews in the apartment of a Polish woman risking her own life to save them.
 While in hiding, he spent the time writing.
 The last entry in his memoir concerns his last will and is dated 23 October 1943.
 He then joined the Polish Underground; it was during this time that he contracted typhus.

 On 1 August 1944, the Warsaw Uprising began as part of a nationwide Operation Tempest.
 Perechodnik participated in the uprising as part of the Chrobry II Battalion.
 There are several theories as to how he died.
 One states that he committed suicide by swallowing cyanide after the Uprising failed.
 Other claims that he was killed by pillagers after the uprising.
-Another account (stated in the letter of Henryk Romanowski to his brother Pesach Perechodnik, following the memoirs in the book) claims he was burned alive in the bunker, unable to get out because of the typhus.
+Another account (stated in the letter of Henryk Romanowski to his brother Pesach Perechodnik, following the memoirs in the book) claims he was burned alive in a bunker, unable to get out because of the typhus.
 He was aged 27.